twilio/twilio-voice-react-native/docs/getting-started-android-kotlin.md

 }
 ```

-Finally, here is an example of how to hook the `VoiceApplicationProxy` lifecycle methods onto `MainApplication`:
+Finally, here is an example of how to hook the `VoiceApplicationProxy` lifecycle methods onto `MainApplication`.
+The example keeps the rest of `MainApplication` intact and only shows the additions:

 ```kotlin
 class MainApplication : Application(), ReactApplication {